 Getting a loan or line of credit can be a great way to grow your business.
 But these financing tools often come with requirements that can put an entrepreneur in a tight spot.

 The most prominent of these requirements is the personal guarantee, which most banks insist on with startup business loans.

-Read on to learn more about personal guarantees and why we say “no thanks!”
+Keep reading to learn more about loans with personal guarantees and why startup founders should say, “No thanks!”

-As part of the personal guarantee agreement, a lender can take possession of many of a borrower’s personal assets if the borrower fails to pay back their loan.
-The lender can collect money from your personal bank account, take over other assets, or garnish wages in order to collect payment on the loan.
-The business owner who signs such an agreement is betting the vast majority of what they own on their business’s ability to repay.
+As part of the personal guarantee agreement, a lender can take possession of the borrower’s personal assets if they fail to pay back their loan.
+For example, the lender can collect money from a personal bank account, take over other assets, or garnish wages in order to collect payment on the loan.

 Sometimes, a guarantee may be set up as a limited personal guarantee (for a portion of the loan amount) allowing it to automatically convert into an unlimited personal guarantee (for the entire loan amount) if the borrower takes certain negative actions, such as missing payments.
 In most cases, however, a lender will impose an unlimited guarantee.